GIS Detectives Love Using Spatial Regression Models

-The ArcGIS spatial regression tools was used to build a spatial relationships between Marsh deer, campgrounds, roads and wetlands.
-Regression tools investigated the relationship between these factors and generated weights for each variable.
+The ArcGIS spatial regression tool was used to build a spatial relationship between Marsh deer, campgrounds, roads, and wetlands.
+Regression tools investigated the relationship between these factors and generate weights for each variable.

 The regression model shows how Marsh deer select wetlands as a suitable habitat.
-It also shows that campgrounds and roads are features Marsh deer tend to avoid.
+It also shows that Marsh deer tend to avoid campgrounds and roads.